Quiz | What are false solutions and greenwashing?

 In summary, we might say that plastic has important and often unexpected negative effects on the climate at every stage of its life.
 The largest part of its impact comes when new plastic is produced, but it continues to create emissions after it is thrown away.
 It can even interfere with the planet’s natural processes to capture CO2 in the ocean.

 To find out more about plastic’s impacts on climate change, check out our reading and watch lists below.
 Take your time to explore whatever appeals to you.
 You can also apply your new knowledge in an activity, or test it out in the quiz.
-If you have any thoughts on plastic and our health, or want to answer the question below, leave us a comment!
+If you have any thoughts on plastic and our climate, or want to answer the question below, leave us a comment!

 ❗ TRY THIS